Equity New Zealand Board

 President

-Since training at Auckland’s Theatre Corporate, Jennifer has worked extensively in theatre, film, television, musical and radio for nearly 40 years.
-She is also a trained Intimacy Coordinator for stage and screen.
+Since training at Auckland’s influential Theatre Corporate, Jennifer has worked extensively as an actor, director and teacher in theatre, film, television, musical and radio for over 40 years.
+She is also a fully qualified Intimacy Coordinator for stage and screen and teaches this work at drama schools, theatre societies and industry events throughout the county.

 Tandi Wright